db47h/grog/README.md

 ### Rationale

-Before trying out grog, you might want to check out [ebiten], [engo] for games or [fyne] for UI apps.
-They are much more feature rich than grog.
+Before trying out grog, you might want to check out [ebiten] or [engo] for games, or [fyne] for UI apps.
+These engines are much more feature rich than grog.

 So why another engine?
 The existing ones have either an API I don't like, don't expose OpenGL, are way too heavy for my needs, have tons of external